Cameron Sharma, Virginia, USA

-Cameron S. is the lead investigator of this project.
+Cameron Sharma. is the lead investigator of this project.

 The purpose of this website is to make a scientific contribution towards the antigenicity associated computational prediction of the seasonal vaccine strains for the influenza virus and to be a resource for the design of the vaccine.